srmtlab/IBIS_creator/README.md

 ## Setup
-If you use this app, please read the [`How to deploy IBIS CREATOR`](https://github.com/srmtlab/IBIS_creator/wiki/Deploy).
+If you use this app, please read the [`How to deploy the IBIS CREATOR`](https://github.com/srmtlab/IBIS_creator/wiki/Deploy).
-If you develop this app and set up development environment, please read the [`How to set up development environment`](https://github.com/srmtlab/IBIS_creator/wiki/Develop)
+If you develop this app and set up development environment, please read the [`How to set up the development environment`](https://github.com/srmtlab/IBIS_creator/wiki/Develop)

 # Authors
 - Akira Kamiya